tanimislam/howdy_grabbag/README.rst

 ===============================================================================
- Plexstuff-GRABBAG - A Bunch of Additional Plex and Multimedia Utility Scripts
+ Howdy-GRABBAG - A Bunch of Additional Plex_ and Multimedia Utility Scripts
 ===============================================================================
-This repository consists of a bunch of random utility scripts that use, or are associated with, plexstuff_. plexstuff_ is an SDK used to manage movies, television shows, and music located on a Plex_ server.
-Its relatively comprehensive documentation (missing documentation on its GUIs) lives in `https://plexstuff.readthedocs.io`.
+This repository consists of a bunch of random utility scripts that use, or are associated with, Howdy_.
+Howdy_ is an SDK used to manage movies, television shows, and music located on a Plex_ server.
+Its relatively comprehensive documentation (missing documentation on two of its GUIs) lives in `howdy.readthedocs.io`_.

-This module depends explicitly on plexstuff_ and mutagen_.
+This module depends explicitly on howdy_ and mutagen_.
 This module will not install and run without ffmpeg_, ffprobe_, and mkvmerge_.
 This module will install without HandBrakeCLI_, but with reduced functionality -- no transcoding in convert_mp4movie_to_mkv_.

 Installing this software is unusual but straightforward.
 Just run this command, using ``pip3`` (pip_ for Python 3),